 The school will always try to help parents in any way we can.
 The class teacher or Headteacher can help with filling in forms etc or we can point you towards other agencies which offer support.

-If a pupil requires a Travel Plan this would be dealt with be the Headteacher. у
+If a pupil requires a Travel Plan this would be dealt with by the Headteacher.

 Transition to Secondary School

 • What support does the school offer around transition? (e.g. visits to the secondary school, buddying)